Ophien/TCAI/README.md

 # TCAI
 ## True Creative Artificial Intelligence

-This project aims at enabling Artificial Intelligence to be creative.
+This project aims at enabling Artificial Intelligence to be creative to solve complex problems such as the ones related to agent control.

 ## Neural Models